Falco: Runtime Threat Detection with eBPF

 Clearly useful:

-- Kubernetes in production with third-party pods or multi-tenant.
+- Kubernetes in production with third-party pods or multi-tenant environments.

 - Compliance requiring runtime monitoring (PCI DSS, mature SOC 2).